 The fact of being liable to a penalty is often referred to as culpability.

 Once you have issued the HRA message and the person has confirmed that they understand their rights, see CH300500, you will need to establish why and how something was wrong.

 Until you have established all the facts you will not be able to decide whether what is wrong is culpable, that is, whether the person is liable to a penalty.
 The nature of the behaviour that you will need to consider depends on the relevant penalty legislation see CH300300.

 To establish culpability you must be confident that you have sufficient evidence about the behaviour to convince a reviewing officer or tribunal that on a balance of probabilities the person is liable to a penalty.
 Even though a penalty is considered to be ‘criminal’ under Article 6 ECHR, the evidential standard remains the civil standard of “the balance of probabilities” and not the criminal standard of “beyond all reasonable doubt”.

 For failures to notify, VAT & Excise wrongdoing, and the withholding of information by failing to file returns, you need to confirm that the person did not have a reasonable excuse.

 It is important that you do not express any opinion on the degree of culpability until you have

 - gathered and considered all the facts

-- made any appropriate referral to the Evasion Referral Team.
+- made any appropriate referral to the Evasion Management Team.